 After receiving a BA degree from DePauw University and a BS degree in Electrical Engineering from Purdue University, Andrew kick started his career in the world of hardware at the Naval Air Warfare Center.
 While experiencing the disciplined methodologies that accompany the mature field of electrical engineering, timing and circumstances drove him to more plentiful software development projects.
 Exciting Navy aircraft projects such as the V-22 Osprey, GPS avionics, and several classified maritime surveillance aircraft projects allowed Andrew to make the shift from hardware to software in a familiar and disciplined environment.

-Andrew spent the next 7 years in the project trenches delivering enterprise Microsoft and Java solutions for E-gineering clients – with a focus on establishing a practice around Microsoft .NET expertise.
-Strong senior additions to that .NET team and advances in technology has since allowed Andrew to relocate with his family to Atlanta.
-From there he stays an integral part of the E-gineering leadership.
-Andrew manages to keep his hands and leadership technically sharp through the development of a proprietary .NET based dashboard site which allows E-gineering management to stay nimble in its ability to assess corporate decisions.
-However, his focus has shifted to a goal of corporate efficiency – utilizing his technical skills to head up E-g’s internal processes, systems, and infrastructure operations.
+Andrew is an integral part of the E-gineering leadership and manages to keep his hands and leadership technically sharp through the development of a proprietary .NET based Dashboard site which allows E-gineering management to stay nimble in its ability to assess corporate decisions.
+His focus has shifted to a goal of corporate efficiency – utilizing his technical skills to head up E-g’s internal processes, systems, and infrastructure operations.

 When it comes to E-g business, Mike has been most passionate about leveraging technology to make the most of our clients’ business opportunities, while reminding fellow E-gineers that the business drives the technology – not the other way around.
 He desires to build lasting relationships with clients and co-workers that extend beyond business.